ozkary/machine-learning-engineering/01-introduction/README.md

 These categories encompass a wide range of machine learning models, each suited to different types of problems and data characteristics.
 Choosing the appropriate type of model is crucial for building effective machine learning solutions.

-Certainly!
 Let's break down supervised machine learning (ML) in simple terms, covering notation, problem types, and the model selection process.

 ## Supervised Machine Learning